delftdata/bsc_research_project_q4_2023/autofeat_experimental_analysis/relevance_analysis/README.md

 ## Plots

-In order to recreate the relevance plot that was included in the AutoFeat paper, one can take the following steps:
+In order to recreate the relevance plot that was included in the AutoFeat paper, you can take the following steps:
 1. Assuming you have already followed the steps in [Installation section](#installation) and are in the `relevance_analysis` folder, navigate to the `src` folder inside.
 2. Navigate to the `autofeat_plots` folder.